kenvilar/clubready/README.md

 This project is a web app for creating clubs and organizing its members

 ## TODO
-- Fix the Base Controller of ApiController, remove the middleware auth in api controller

-## FIXED
+- [ ] For club members
+    - [ ] Fix the memberships crud pages
+    - [ ] Fix the membership types crud pages
+    - [ ] Fix the membership type names crud pages
+    - [ ] Fix the vehicles crud pages
+    - [ ] As a club admin
+        - [ ] I can edit the club details
+    - [ ] As a club member
+        - todo
-- Fix the currentUserInfo method in API (try login and logout with and without remember_token)
+- [x] Fix the currentUserInfo method in API (try login and logout with and without remember_token)
+- [x] Fix the Base Controller of ApiController, remove the middleware auth in api controller

 ## PRODUCTION DEPLOYMENT
 1. Deploying Passport.